mmvanheusden/SteamDepotDownloaderGUI/README.md

 ![The Program](https://raw.githubusercontent.com/mmvanheusden/SteamDepotDownloaderGUI/master/src/readme.md/hero.png "The Program")

 ## What can you do with the program?
-You can download older versions of Steam games and software :sunglasses:
+You can download older builds of Steam games and software

 ## Want an example?
 Take a look at [**This**][subnauticawiki] example.